Table of Contents

 Current processing times

 Processing time can change.
-You can obtain current processing times on our website.
+You can check current processing times on the Application processing times webpage.

 Updating your contact information

-Note: If your personal situation changes (for example change of marital status, birth of a child, or you wish to withdraw your sponsorship, etc.) after you have submitted your application, you must contact us.
+Note: If your personal situation changes (for example change of marital status, birth of a child, or you wish to withdraw your sponsorship, etc.) after you have submitted your application, you must notify us in writing.
+For more information, visit After you apply.

-To obtain details on how to remove your application status information from the Internet, visit the Help Centre section.
+To obtain details on how to remove your application status information from the Internet, visit the “Frequently Asked Questions” (FAQ) section.

 Protecting your information